Our three German/Austrian culture Fests—Maifest, Sommerfest, and Kinderfest—are held annually in May, July, and

 - Families with children, and those who wish to take a break from the crowds and music, can enjoy our meadow.
 Bring a blanket for the grass.

-- We try to offer vegan/vegetarian options for sausages, salads, side dishes, and desserts, as well as gluten-free beverages.
+- We try to offer vegetarian options for sausages, salads, side dishes, and desserts, as well as gluten-free beer and other beverages.

 Maifest (pronounced “My–fest” in German, and also called Mayfest in English) is the traditional celebration of the arrival of spring.
 In Germany and Austria, the Maibaum (Maypole) is decorated to honor a town or village's local history, produce, and crafts, and is the focus of the traditional Maypole Dance.

 Celebrate summer with great food, drink, live music, and dancing at our traditional German festival, Sommerfest!

 Kinderfest is a great event for the entire family.
 In addition to all the adult fun, food, drink, live music, and dancing of Oktoberfest, there are special activities for our younger members and guests.

 Children can compete for prizes in our forest meadow games, or join other kids in dances on the Fest dance floor.